Wednesday, 22 June 2016 to Monday, 27 June 2016

 When we woke up, the offending leg still looked ready to burst and it was a relief to remember that we were not going to walk any more.

-As if in confirmation, the perpetual cloud of the past week had given way to a clear blue sky, which greatly improved our mood.
+As if in confirmation, the perpetual drizzle of the past week had given way to a clear blue sky, which greatly improved our mood.

 We had found out from the camping manager that there was a bus to Digoin at 8:03 am, but we nearly missed it by waiting at the station instead of outside the Mairie.

 A workman nearby told us of our mistake, by which time it required an undignified sprint down the street to get to the bus stop.
 We arrived, panting heavily, moments ahead of the bus.

 Sinking into our seats with a delicious sense of relief, we enjoyed the novelty of speeding through the countryside without effort.
 The road followed the canal and after half an hour we swept into the streets of Digoin, where we were deposited at the station.

 Walking back towards the church in search of breakfast, Keith was really struggling with his swollen leg and I was not much better because of my blisters.

 As expected, there were lively cafés all around the church square and we had two rounds of coffee and two pastries each, thanking our lucky stars that we had escaped from miserable Diou.